Who is Anita Crane? Good question.

 Still other publications have published my work, such as Aleteia, The American Spectator, Catholic Exchange, Catholic Lane, Catholic Online, Catholic World Report, Faith & Family Magazine, The National Catholic Register, Spero Forum, and The Wanderer.

 I’m also contributor to and editor of Ron Miller’s book on racial identity politics, SELLOUT: Musings from Uncle Tom’s Porch (Liberty University Press, 2012).

 Need a writer or editor?
 It’s easy to reach me by clicking the Contact button above and sending an email.

+On this page, you’ll see some of my human rights articles written before this portfolio site was launched.
 Click on the bold titles to read the following stories…

 Film Star Eduardo Verastegui on His McCain-Palin Endorsement Verastegui finds surprising details about Sen. John McCain and appeals to Latino voters.
 Numerous publications, October 2008.